 Firstly, you need to ensure that you are not allergic to any of the chemicals being used.
 Apart from this, the damage is inevitable when you are getting a perm.
 You need to take intensive care of your hair before and after you get a perm to keep it healthy.

 There you have it!
 Everything you need to know about perms.
+Now that you know how to take care of permed hair, what are you waiting for?
 If you are planning on getting a perm, keep in mind that it is a long-term commitment.
 But these simple tips will definitely make your life a whole lot easier.
 What do you have planned for your hair?
 Let us know in the comments section below!

 Latest posts by Meenal Rajapet (see all)